prk-2023/rust_tutorials/2025/eBPF/aya/prerequisites.md

   * Attaching programs to kernel subsystems.
 * Other eBPF libraries include:

-  * libbpf (C-based, often used directly in kernel-level code or through higher-level bindings).
+  * "libbpf" (C-based, often used directly in kernel-level code or through higher-level bindings).
   * BCC (BPF Compiler Collection, a higher-level interface, primarily used with Python).

 ### 9. CO-RE, BTF: How BTF Works

-* CO-RE (Compile Once, Run Everywhere) allows you to write eBPF programs that are agnostic to kernel version differences, making them portable.
+* **CO-RE** (Compile Once, Run Everywhere) allows you to write eBPF programs that are agnostic to kernel version differences, making them portable.
-* BTF (BPF Type Format) is a debugging and metadata format that describes types in eBPF programs.
+* **BTF** (BPF Type Format) is a debugging and metadata format that describes types in eBPF programs.
   BTF helps with kernel version agnosticism and enables introspection.
 * Aya supports BTF via the `aya-obj` crate, allowing you to parse and manipulate BTF data and work with BTF-based features like **CO-RE**.